 Everyone came here without asking Aboriginal people how they felt before they came and ripped up the country, our special places, all our sites.

 In November 2001 the United Nations High Commisioner issued revised guidelines pertaining to several newly developed circumstances of refugees.
 In the light of the Australian Government's reluctance to acknowledge the validity of refugee status of boatpeople, which remains strong, and which lies in the background of diverting the refugees to remote islands ("the Pacific Solution") it is an important document.
+(Although we cannot possibly conclude this, we nevertheless believe that UNHCR revised its guidelines in the face of Australia's manipulative policies).
 Here is an excerpt:

 "Having a well-founded fear of persecution is recognized in itself as 'good cause' for illegal entry.
 To 'come directly' from such country via another country or countries in which s/he is at risk or in which generally no protection is available, is also accepted as 'good cause' for illegal entry.
 There may, in addition, be other factual circumstances which constitute 'good cause'."

 "Asylum-seekers are entitled to benefit from the protection afforded by various International and Regional Human Rights instruments which set out the basic standards and norms of treatment."